 ● You can use UNIX commands in Windows.

 ● Support for a long list of protocols like SSH, FTP, and SFTP.

 ● A portable version is also available.

 SmarTTY is the most popular, free, widely used and complete alternative for PuTTY for Windows 8.1 and 10.
 SmarTTY is updated regularly by its developers.
 SmarTTY is also known for combining several features in other PuTTY alternatives into one application.
 Some features include:

 ● Multiple tabs inside one SSH session.

-● Transfer files and complete directories to and from remote server.
+● Transfer files and complete directories to and from a remote server.

 ● Edit files on the remote server.